trizen/raku-rosettacode/programming_tasks/P/Parallel_calculations.md

-There is also some pipelining that can happen within the <tt>factors</tt> routine itself, which uses a <tt>gather</tt>/<tt>take</tt> construct, which the compiler may implement using either coroutines or threads as it sees fit.
+There is also some pipelining that can happen within the `factors` routine itself, which uses a `gather`/`take` construct, which the compiler may implement using either coroutines or threads as it sees fit.
 Threading pipelines can make more sense on, say, a cell architecture.